Cultivating the long-term well-being of all people and the planet—one student, one meal at a time.

 In 2012, The Culinary Institute of America (CIA) and Harvard T.H.
-Chan School of Public Health (HSPH)—Department of Nutrition launched Menus of Change an ongoing initiative to advance better food choices and menu development at the intersection of health, sustainability imperatives, culinary insight, and next-generation business strategy.
-With the success of the initiative’s third annual Menus of Change (MOC) Leadership Summit and following the release of its 2013-2016 annual reports, “Charting the Future of Food & the Foodservice Industry,” the CIA and Stanford University have launched a complementary initiative: the Menus of Change University Research Collaborative (MCURC).
+Chan School of Public Health (HSPH)—Department of Nutrition launched Menus of Change, a groundbreaking initiative to advance better food choices and menu development at the intersection of health, sustainability imperatives, culinary insight, and next-generation business strategy.
+With the success of the initiative’s annual Menus of Change leadership summits and annual reports, “Charting the Future of Food & the Foodservice Industry,” the CIA and Stanford University launched a complementary initiative in 2014: the Menus of Change University Research Collaborative (MCURC).

-The MCURC is a working group of scholars and experts from invited colleges and universities interested in accelerating efforts to move American consumers—and college/university students, scholars, and staff in particular—toward healthier, more sustainable, plant-forward diets.
-The collaboration recognizes that a significant amount of energy for food systems transformation today is being driven by concerned university students and forward-looking faculty and administration, and understands that university food systems hold considerable untapped potential to further catalyze existing efforts.
+The Collaborative recognizes that a significant amount of energy for food systems transformation today is being driven by concerned university students and forward-looking faculty and administration, and understands that university food systems hold considerable untapped potential to further catalyze existing efforts.